 I’m sharing a few tips that can help if you want to add mindful meditation to your day, too.

 Choose a peaceful environment.

-Since you will be sitting still in one place for a little awhile, you want to stretch out your muscles and relieve any tension or tightness in your body that you may feel.
+Since you will be sitting still in one place for a little while, you want to stretch out your muscles and relieve any tension or tightness in your body that you may feel.
 This can help you prepare your body and mind for your mindful meditation.

 Clear your mind.

 The overall goal of meditation is to focus and quiet your mind, eventually reaching a higher level of awareness and inner calm.
-The more that we practice this, the better it is for our minds and bodies.
+The more we practice this, the better it is for our minds and bodies.